-Initial funding for the proposed housing plan was recommended from two primary funding sources: the Lower Park RDA & the Additional Resort Communities Sales Tax (see Additional Resort Communities Sales Tax funding was used for the purchase of the Homestake property in 2016.
+Initial funding for the proposed housing plan was recommended from two primary funding sources: the Lower Park RDA & the Additional Resort Communities Sales Tax (see Additional Resort Communities Sales Tax section below).
+The Additional Resort Communities Sales Tax funding was used for the purchase of the Homestake property in 2016.
 With the 2019 STR bonds all available RDA funds have been leveraged for the planned housing projects.
 The City continues to explore the idea of a Housing Authority Rental Model which could be used on the Homestake and arts and culture projects.